micdwill/micdwill/README.md

 # Hello, I'm Michael Williams! 👋

-I'm a Data Science and Mathematics major at the University of Michigan 〽️.
+I am currently working as an Analyst Intern for Florida Blue 🔵

 ## About Me

-- 🎓 Currently pursuing a degree in Data Science and Mathematics.
+- 🎓 Currently pursuing a degree in Data Science and Mathematics at the University of Michigan 〽️.
 - 💻 Passionate about coding, data analysis, and machine learning.
 - 📊 Interested in exploring the intersection of data science and mathematics to solve real-world problems.
 - 🌱 Always eager to learn and improve my skills.